manunggal/Tugas_4-Shell_Tooling/README.md

 ```

 The second step verifies whether the resulting filtered data contains the keyword.
-If it does not, it will result in an empty rows table.
-The following steps do just that.
+If it does not, it will result in an empty rows table. in order to do that, first `csvcut` is used to select the target column, afterwards `csvgrep` + keyword will filter the rows and pipes the result as `.txt` file.
+This file's content is 'Row count: XXX' strings.
+Secondly, the numbers part of this file will be used in `ifelse` sequence to verify the rows numbers.
+For this purpose variable `awk` function is used to remove the 'Row count: ' strings from the txt file.

 ```
 # Check filtered data, search if filter keyword exists in result, save result as txt file (result 0, no matching result)